SumoLogic/sumologic-public-partner-apps/GitHub/README.md

 # GitHub App for Sumo Logic

-**This application has been developed and is supported by GitHub.
-In case of technical questions, please contact GitHub support at partnerships@github.com.**
+**This is contributed by GitHub as a POC.
+No support for features or security should be expected, if you'd like to take over this project please email us at partnerships@github.com.**

 ## Product Description:
 ### App description: